MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsHybridApplicationEndpoint.md

 ```

 ### -Filter
 Enables you to limit the returned data by filtering on Skype for Business Server 2015-specific attributes.
-For example, you can limit returned data to enabled endpoints.
+For example, you can limit returned data to endpoints with specific word in their DisplayName attribute.

 The Filter parameter uses the same Windows PowerShell filtering syntax that is used by the Where-Object cmdlet.
-For example, a filter that returns only enabled endpoints would look like this, with Enabled representing the Active Directory attribute, -eq representing the comparison operator (equal to), and $True (a built-in Windows PowerShell variable) representing the filter value:
+For example, a filter that returns only endpoints with a value in their LineURI attribute would look like this, with LineURI representing the Active Directory attribute, -ne representing the comparison operator (not equal to), and $null (a built-in Windows PowerShell variable) representing the filter value:

-{Enabled -eq $True}
+{LineURI -ne $null}

 ```yaml
 Type: String